 I learned about the Griggstown Native Grassland Preserve while perusing the REI online store.
 I was checking out the sales items and saw a link for the REI Hiking Project.
-Thirty minutes later, I had downloaded the Hiking Project app and was looking at a list of nearby possibilities for a hike.
+Thirty minutes later, I had downloaded the Hiking Project app and looked at a list of nearby possibilities for a hike.
 I decided to try the Griggstown Native Grassland because it was close to home.
-A grassland hike would be different than my usual hikes in the Sourland Mountain Preserve.
+A grassland hike would be different from my usual hikes in the Sourland Mountain Preserve.

-I drove along Canal Road and despite using Google Maps, I almost missed the entrance to the preserve.
-The entrance is a via a narrow dirt road that winds it’s way around to the trailhead.
+I drove along Canal Road, and despite using Google Maps, I almost missed the preserve entrance.
+The entrance is via a narrow dirt road that winds it’s way around to the trailhead.
 There were two other cars parked.
 I grabbed my stuff and walked over to the information shed to look for a map.
 I could not understand the map on the back of the shed.

 The trails are not well marked.
-I walked across the wide grassland trail and felt the sense of openness.
+I walked across the wide grassland trail and felt a sense of openness.
 This is rare here in New Jersey.
 I walked across a bridge and around a path that took me to an abandoned shipping container.
-Ironically the words, Evergreen were printed on the side.
+Ironically the words, Evergreen, were printed on the side.
 I continued walking and realized that I had just walked in a circle.

 Remember what I wrote earlier about GPS and cellular signals?
 I consulted the Hiking Project app and realized I had walked off the trail.
 I walked back across the bridge and re-entered the trail.
 This part of the trail was very wet, soggy, and muddy.
 It didn’t help that the trail path is cut through the grass.
 I was walking on wet grass on top of wet soil.

-I walked up this hill which was slippery from water frozen into shoe prints left over from an earlier thaw or rain.
-At the top was a park bench and I stopped for a moment to take in the view of the Sourland Mountain Range.
+I walked up this hill, slippery from water frozen into shoe prints leftover from another hiker.
+At the top was a park bench, and I stopped for a moment to take in the Sourland Mountain Range view.
 It looked so small in the distance.

 It was 3:30 AM when I uploaded these photos.
 I was in pain.
 I couldn’t get to sleep because of the intensity of the pain.
-I uploaded the photos, posted a link on the comments on Frank’s website, and went back to bed.
+I uploaded the photos, posted a link on Frank’s website’s comments section, and went back to bed.
 This morning my wife took me to the doctor.
 I had a sprained tendon and will be wearing a boot for a few weeks.